divjotarora/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

   from the address the client uses.
 * (=) error: information about the last error related to this server.
 Default null.
 * roundTripTime: the duration of the ismaster call.
 Default null.
+* ninetiethPercentileRoundTripTime: the 90th percentile RTT for the server.
+Default null.
 * lastWriteDate: a 64-bit BSON datetime or null.
   The "lastWriteDate" from the server's most recent ismaster response.
 * opTime: an opTime or null.